Definex-Mobile/iOS-BiometricAuth-SDK/IMPLEMENTATION_SUMMARY.md

 ### API Implications

-- `fallbackTitle` parameter exists for API compatibility but is ignored
 - `.fallback` error case can theoretically occur (though fallback button is hidden)
 - Apps should handle `.notAvailable` and `.notEnrolled` by showing alternative auth